 There still isn’t something quite right.
 So let’s have one more go at it:

-I finally got the Chelsea Physic Garden that I wanted.
-This picture only took about four hours to paint, not counting the four previous attempts that cost me about 20 hours of my life.
+BUT AT LAST!!!!
+Ifinally got the Chelsea Physic Garden that I wanted.
+This picture (below) only took about four hours to paint, not counting the four previous attempts that cost me about 20 hours of my life.
 Fact is, I’m a better miniaturist when it comes to painting gardens…

 I prefer to tell visual stories in little bits at a time…